kryptx/palmetto/README.md

 ### Palmetto ID

-A URL that can be used to retrieve information about a person, if authorized by that person.
+A URL (secure, and preferably omitting `https://`) that can be used to retrieve information about a person, if authorized by that person.

+Omitting the protocol is preferred because the URL will be disassembled, and not requested directly.

 ### Identity Value (IV)